FlorinTulba/Pic2Sym/doc/pages/performance/performance.md

 #### Existing versions compared by their speed:

 -   Version **2.0** is typically superior to the previous versions.
-However, it can disable all its features except *Skipping Matching Aspects Heuristic*.
-In that case it will be slightly inferior to **v1.1 - v1.3** when the *[Structural Similarity](https://ece.uwaterloo.ca/~z70wang/research/ssim)* Matching Aspect isn't enabled along with a few other aspects.
+However, it can disable all its new features.
+In that case it will be slightly inferior to **v1.3**.

 -   Version **1.3** allows *visualizing drafts* and preserves the *most efficient multithreading switches* from *v1.2*.
 It performs better than **v1.2** as long as demanding only a few drafts.